Steven Gerrard: Aston Villa

+Al-Ettifaq

+On 3 July 2023, Gerrard became the manager of Saudi Pro League club Al-Ettifaq.
+On 18 January 2024, it was reported that Gerrard had signed a two-year contract extension with the club, with his contract now ending in 2027.
+He left by mutual consent on 29 January 2025.

+On 11 October 2025, Gerrard turned down the opportunity to return to Rangers, following the sacking of Russell Martin.

 Outside football

 Personal life

 Gerrard's cousin, Anthony Gerrard, became a professional centre-back.
 He came through at Everton, where he did not make the first team, and spent most of his career in the Football League.
-The two faced each other in a professional match for the first time in the 2012 Football League Cup Final, when Steven's Liverpool defeated Anthony's Cardiff City in a penalty shoot-out in which both Gerrards missed.
+The two faced each other in a professional match for the first time in the 2012 Football League Cup final, when Steven's Liverpool defeated Anthony's Cardiff City in a penalty shoot-out in which both Gerrards missed.

+One of Gerrard's other cousins, Bobby Duncan, played for Liverpool's Academy team.

 Gerrard and his wife, Alex Curran, married on 16 June 2007, the same day as the weddings of his England teammates: Gary Neville, and Michael Carrick.
 The ceremony took place at Cliveden House Hotel in Taplow, Buckinghamshire.
-They have four children together.
+They have four children together; Lilly, Lexie, Lourdes and Lio.
+Lilly gave birth to Gerrard's first grandchild, Lila in July 2025.

-Councillors of Knowsley voted to make Gerrard a Freeman of the Borough on 13 December 2007, and two weeks later, he was made a Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for services to sport.
+Councillors of Knowsley voted to make Gerrard a Freeman of the Borough on 13 December 2006, and two weeks later, he was made a Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for services to sport.
 He received an honorary fellowship from Liverpool John Moores University on 26 July 2008 as recognition for his contribution to sport.

-In 2018, Amazon produced a documentary called "Make Us Dream" detailing the life of Gerrard from a young boy up until his post as Liverpool youth coach.
+In 2018, Amazon produced a documentary called Make Us Dream detailing the life of Gerrard from a young boy up until his post as Liverpool youth coach.

 Autobiography

 In September 2006, Gerrard published his first autobiography, Gerrard: My Autobiography, ghost-written by journalist Henry Winter, which went on to win the Sports Book of the Year honour at the British Book Awards.
-Gerrard's second volume of autobiography, My Story, written with Donald McRae, was published in September 2015.
-The autobiography ends with "I play for Jon-Paul."
+The autobiography ends with "I play for Jon-Paul".
 Gerrard's cousin, Jon-Paul Gilhooley, was killed in the 1989 Hillsborough disaster, when Gerrard was eight.
 Jon-Paul, who was 10 when he died, was the youngest of the 97 victims of the tragedy.
 "It was difficult knowing one of your cousins had lost his life", Gerrard said.
 "Seeing his family's reaction drove me on to become the player I am today.

 Gerrard released a second book in 2012, Steven Gerrard: My Liverpool Story.

-In his third and latest autobiography, 2015's My Story, he opined the four best players to have played alongside him are former Liverpool teammates Xabi Alonso, Fernando Torres and Luis Suárez and England teammate Wayne Rooney.
+Gerrard's third volume of autobiography, My Story, written with Donald McRae, was published in September 2015.
+In it, he opined that the four best players to have played alongside him are former Liverpool teammates Xabi Alonso, Fernando Torres and Luis Suárez and England teammate Wayne Rooney.